 - Engaging All Students with Poverty in Mind

 - Developing Executive Function from Kindergarten Through High School

-The National Educators Association (NEA) holds live webinars and maintains a website of archived webinars for teachers looking to fulfill their professional development credits.
+The National Educators Association (NEA) maintains a website of live and archived webinars for teachers looking to fulfill their professional development credits.
 The organization also hosts a podcast called School Me, and while it’s not eligible for credits, it does offer tons of bite-sized “life hacks” for educators.

 Webinars are a quick and convenient way to fulfill professional development hours online, but if you’re looking for a more hands-on option, try completing one of the free professional development courses from Sanford Aspire.
 After finishing the course and passing an assessment, you gain a professional development certificate which you can then submit to your district and potentially redeem for credit.

 The Association for Supervision and Curriculum Development (ASCD) website has a large archive of webinars for teachers, as well as live webinar options for ASCD members.
 Like other webinar options on this list, each session can be redeemed for an hour of credit if it meets the specific requirements for your license renewal.

 The slogan of SimpleK12 is “professional development in your pajamas,” and they offer educational webinars to watch at home.
 Although some webinars are only available for site members, many others are free to the public.